 Limit distractions, during and after your break

 Sneakily doing work while you’re taking a break, defeats the purpose.
 Distractions go both ways, everyone knows they’re aren't supposed to have social media open on another tab at work and it’s no different when you're purposely not working.
 Make sure to let your colleagues know that you are taking time out, this lowers the chance of a rogue email dragging you back into work mode.
 Wurkr seamlessly recreates a physical office in the virtual world - break rooms and all.
 Put yourself in the ‘break room’ to let everyone else in the office know that you will be out of action and are taking time for yourself.

-Many people working from home utilise break time to catch up on their go-to social media, ongoing sporting scores, or even new Netflix shows.
-Some might even try their hand at casino games.
-In fact, according to casino-bonus.me.uk, new players could pick the best casino promotions by visiting various sites and maybe earn some side income while you’re at it.
-I understand that nothing I say here will be able to stop this.
-Squid Game, Twitter or even reading about the most Bizarre And Weirdest Crimes might be far too tempting, we are mortal after all.
+Many people working from home utilise break time to catch up on their go-to social media, ongoing sporting scores or even new Netflix shows.
+I understand that nothing I say here will be able to stop this, Squid Game and Twitter are far too tempting, we are mortal after all.
 However, it is important to switch back into work mode once it is eventually time to get back to work.
 Prevent prolonged distractions where you can’t help thinking about that cliffhanger.
 It is better to finish what you were doing during the break so as to not leak into work time, this means stopping earlier at an ideal point, not watching right up until the last minute.
-However, if you’ve got the leeway of taking a long break, you might as well make a penny or two by playing games such as sports betting.
-You may find good apps by searching on sports betting indiana or elsewhere.
-However, keep in mind to not let this distract you from work for too long.

 You are allowed to run your errands